 Doc Watson Mural

 The Doc Watson mural is officially known as “Where the Mountains Begin.”
 It brightly depicts the North Carolina music legend strumming a guitar.

 The late Wes Gregory (1967-2015) designed the mural and it was sponsored by the Town of Wilkesboro.
 In fact, this was Gregory’s last known artwork.

 You can find the mural at the corner of Bridge St and Main St, on the side of the building where the Vintage Corner resides.

 Wilkes Heritage Museum

-One of the first things you should do in Wilkesboro is to check out the Wilkes Heritage Museum.
+Even if you’re not there for the summer splash pad, one of the first things to do in Wilkesboro is to check out the Wilkes Heritage Museum.
 Opening as a non-profit in 1968, the exhibits detail the history of Wilkes County, aka the “Moonshine Capital of the World.”